-Congratulations for taking on the challenge of a Half IRONMAN® distance triathlon - an event like no other half day physical challenge in sport - a 70.3-mile swim, bike and run odyssey!
+Congratulations for taking on the challenge of a Half IRONMAN[®] distance triathlon - an event like no other half day physical challenge in sport - a 70.3-mile swim, bike and run odyssey!

 Racing a Half Ironman distance triathlon is your personal challenge.
-No matter if your goal is the win or simply to finish, training successfully requires motivation, discipline and the proper training plan to give you the ability and the confidence to succeed.
+No matter if your goal is the win or simply to finish, training successfully requires motivation, discipline and the proper training plan to give you the ability and the confidence to excel.

-I want to help make your training and racing experiences the best possible as I share the lessons learned, best practices and expert knowledge that I've accumulated from more than 15 years of triathlon racing (including 28 Ironman distance and dozens of half Ironman distance finishes) and from coaching hundreds of athletes to consistently succeed.
+I want to help make your training and racing experiences the best possible as I share the lessons learned, best practices and expert knowledge that I've accumulated from nearly 20 years of triathlon racing (including 28 Ironman and dozens of half IRONMAN distance finishes) and from coaching hundreds of triathletes to consistently succeed.